Clifton Hill

 In terms of cultural diversity, Clifton Hill records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Clifton Hill has a higher than average cultural diversity, with 22.0% of its population born overseas and 13.0% speaking a language other than English at home.
-Christianity is the predominant religion in Clifton Hill, comprising 25.8% of people.
-Judaism is overrepresented compared to Greater Melbourne, making up 1.1% versus 1.0%.
+Clifton Hill, as per the census data from June 2016, exhibited above-average cultural diversity with 22.0% of its population born overseas and 13.0% speaking a language other than English at home.
+Christianity was the predominant religion in Clifton Hill, accounting for 25.8% of the population.
+Notably, Judaism was overrepresented in Clifton Hill compared to Greater Melbourne, comprising 1.1% versus 1.0%.

 Frequently Asked Questions - Diversity